 - All cabinetry is hung in bathrooms, kitchens, and other areas.

-Painting and Finish Work
+Paint the Walls and Perform Finish Work

 - Arrange for final inspections by the permitting agencies.

 - Schedule a final walk-through if you are using a general contractor.

 - Arrange a final inspection by your lender, if you financed the building of your house with a construction loan.